 By switching to this method, I was able to predict my monthly utility bill instead of waiting around to see what it would be each month.

 If you prefer to stick to a monthly budget to optimize your spending and maximize your savings, prorating your utilities could allow them to become more regular fixed bills.

 Depending on the time of year you decide to do this, you could have instant savings and have an easier time budgeting each month!

 You guys know I love to go out to eat.
-Especially if someone else is paying for it.
+Especially if someone else is paying for it, like a mystery shopping company ;).
 However, this month I’m going to eat as many of the items in my pantry as I can to cut back on expenses.